To Do or Not to Do: Home Retail Stores

 That said, we love shopping these stores for accessories and filler pieces.
 Knick-knacks, dishware, glassware, bathroom accessories, candles and the like are all great finds at Pier One-type stores.
 When we spend more on the big-ticket furniture items, we can then save money on these smaller extras that give your home character but don’t require durability.

 Need some help reaching your design objectives on a budget?
-Please contact us for a complimentary consultation.
+Please contact our San Diego design firm for a complimentary consultation.